fabiogoma/kafka-ansible-virtualbox/README.md

 ```

 # Before we start
-I'm assuming that you are an experienced linux user, and that you have [ansible](https://www.ansible.com/), [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/) installed on your machine.
+I'm assuming that you are an experienced GNU/Linux user, and that you have [ansible](https://www.ansible.com/), [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/) installed on your machine.
 As a host, I use [fedora](https://getfedora.org/), but you can choose whatever GNU/Linux distro you prefer.

 # Tools on my desktop
 <p align="center">